 A retail purchase takes place in a shopper’s mind long before they reach for their purse or wallet.

-When you understand the psychological factors that motivate shoppers to purchase, you can form deeper, more meaningful relationships with them.
+When you understand the psychological factors that motivate shoppers to purchase, you can use your shopper marketing to form deeper, more meaningful relationships with them.
 As a result, they’ll prefer your brand more and be more loyal too.

 Here’s a cold, hard truth of retail: Many shoppers who go into a store or log onto an e-commerce website are simply looking for a quick emotional buzz.
-This needn’t be bad news for retailers or brands, as there are numerous ways to emotionally engage with shoppers quickly and cost-effectively.
+This needn’t be bad news for retailers or brands, as there are numerous ways to emotionally engage with shoppers quickly and cost-effectively using shopper marketing.

 Introduce urgency or scarcity

-Limited time offers like When It’s Gone It’s Gone (WIGIG) give customers the excitement they crave by creating an illusion of scarcity.
+Limited time offers like When It’s Gone It’s Gone (WIGIG) give customers the excitement they crave by creating an illusion of scarcity As does all the media coverage regarding Covid-19.
 This sense of urgency can often be the deciding factor in whether that shopper decides to make a purchase or not.
 According to CNBC in USA, 80 percent of young shoppers made impulse purchases online during the last year.
 This high number is no coincidence, because retailers have started to understand the psychology and emotion needed to create the type of shopping experience that makes shoppers feel like they’re getting the deal of a lifetime.

 Creating the perception of significant added value or a limited amount of goods in-stock are two of the ways that retailers can do this.
 Here are more phrases proven to emotionally engage shoppers: